tt2357/Fasta-Qual-clique-finder/README.md

 # Fasta-Qual-clique-finder
-the code comments are in Polish
+the code comments are in Polish, eager to translate if needed.